We thought running long distances made everyone fall asleep by 8:00 p.m.

 Cooked kale, pumpkin, cruciferous veggies and root veggies should all play a major role and nightshades reduced or eliminated.

-Bone broth and should be incorporated often, at least a cup a day of broth.
+Bone broth and gelatin (use the coupon KS10 for 10% off!) should be incorporated often, at least a cup a day of broth.

 He should eat slowly and mindfully, not too late at night, and get some outdoor physical activity 10-15 minutes a day in the morning and afternoon.